ramSeraph/opendata/docs/maps/SOI/notes.md

         * some of the sheets were not exactly squares or covered more than on sheet index, these were handled slightly differently
             * for the list of these sheets look at [known problems](https://github.com/ramSeraph/opendata/blob/master/maps/SOI/known_problems.py)
             * above link has the list of bad files which couldn't be used
+        * additionally the grid lines are located using the expected geospatial coordinates of the line endpoints and are removed by using opencv medianFilter

 * Tiling
     * tiles from zoom level 2-15 were created
     * a modified version of `gdal2tiles.py` from `gdal` main branch was used to tile the sheets into a TMS tile map
-        * this version has support for parllel creation of overview tiles
+        * this version has support for parallel creation of overview tiles
         * also has `webp` support which I added on top( I do plan to give it back to `gdal` )
             * `webp` was used because of the significant space reduction it offered
     * also created a retiling script to retile without needing to do it all over again( takes almost a day )